raspberrypilearning/relax-stretch/en/step_5.md

 --- /task ---

-Now let's use `repetitions`{:class="block3variables"} to control the number of times the exercise repeats.
+Now, you will use `repetitions`{:class="block3variables"} to control the number of times that the exercise repeats.

 --- task ---